 - He once saved a boy from jumping off the Sydney Harbour Bridge.

 - He met his wife Joanne when he was singing in the big band.
-Four children and 59 years later, they are still very much in love.
+They raised four children and were married for 60 years, remaining together until his death.

 - Jimmy retired at 50 and moved up to a farm in Bellingen where he kept cattle for 10 years.